darrelmiller/api-manifest/draft-miller-api-manifest.md

 The Api Manifest document contains information about a target application that consumes HTTP APIs.
 The canonical model for an API Manifest document is a JSON object.
 When serialized as JSON it can be identified by the `application/api-manifest` media type.

-An API manifest document contains a `appPublisher` property that has a value described by the publisher {{publisher}} and an array of zero or more Api Dependency {{api-dependency}} objects.
+An API manifest document SHOULD contain a `appPublisher` property that has a value described by the publisher {{publisher}} and MUST contain a JSON object that contains of zero or more mappings from a string key to Api Dependency {{api-dependency}} objects.
+The API Manifest object MUST contain an `applicationName` string property to uniquely identify the application to users of the API Manifest.

 ## Publisher Object {#publisher}

-The publisher object contains a `name` property that is a JSON string.
+The publisher object MUST contain a `name` property that is a JSON string.
 This string contains a value representing the organization or individual responsible for the application that this api manifest belongs to.
-The `contactEmail` provides a mechanism to communicate information to the publisher.
+The `contactEmail` property MUST provide an email address to communicate information to the publisher of the application being described.

-## Api Dependency Object {#api-dependency}
+## API Dependency Object {#api-dependency}

-Each Api dependency object represents a HTTP API that the target application consumes.
-The `apiDescriptionUrl` references an API description document such as an [OpenAPI](https://spec.openapis.org/oas/latest.html) description.
+Each API dependency object represents a HTTP API that the target application consumes.
+The API dependency object MAY contain a `apiDescriptionUrl` that references an API description document such as an [OpenAPI](https://spec.openapis.org/oas/latest.html) description.
 The `auth` property contains the requirements for the target application to authorize a call to the HTTP API.
 The `requests` property contains a array of `requestInfo` objects.

 ## Authorization Requirements Object {#authReqirements}